Nayola

-Nayola is a 2022 adult animated drama film directed by José Miguel Ribeiro in his directorial debut.
+Nayola is a 2022 Portuguese-language adult animated drama film directed by José Miguel Ribeiro in his directorial debut.
 It is based on the play A Caixa Preta by José Eduardo Agualusa & Mia Couto who co-wrote the script with Virgilio Almeida.
 It tells the story of 3 women from 3 generations who lived through the tragic period of the Angolan civil war.
 It is a co-production between Portugal, France, Belgium and the Netherlands.

 Synopsis

 Three generations of Angolan women in a 25-year civil war (1975-2002).
 Nayola goes to the interior of Angola during the Civil War, in search of her husband who was reported missing in action.
 Somehow, three people inadvertently connect to this quest.

 Voice cast

 The actors participating in this film are: